 In bachelor's degree programs, students focus their study by choosing a concentration.
 One of the following may be of particular interest to Hospitality Management majors:

+The Casino & Gaming Operations

-The Entertainment Management Concentration allows students to focus on the gaming and entertainment segment of the hospitality industry.
-Courses are ideal for candidates interested in working with gaming, event management, concert productions and theme operations.
+Concentration allows students to focus on the

+gaming segment of the hospitality industry.

+Courses are ideal for candidates interested in

+working with gaming and casino operations.